rubix-studios-pty-ltd/rubix-redis-bridge/README.md

 # Rubix Redis Bridge

-Rubix Redis Bridge is a secure self-hosted HTTP gateway for Redis-compatible backends, designed for teams that use Upstash-style Redis SDKs but need private infrastructure, Valkey support, stricter command policy, and operational control.
+Rubix Redis Bridge is a secure self-hosted HTTP gateway for Redis-compatible backends, designed for teams that use Upstash Redis SDKs but need private infrastructure, KV backend variant support, stricter command policy, and operational control.

 It provides controlled Redis-over-HTTP access for private infrastructure, internal services, Docker networks, Tailscale networks, serverless workloads, and application integrations that cannot connect to Redis over TCP.